 Wineries & Breweries in Richmond, BC

-Lulu Island Winery, the largest winery in the Metro Vancouver region, is known for their exceptional icewine – a sweet, production-intensive wine for which only three countries on the planet have the right climate.
-Canadian icewine is prized around the world, and Lulu Island Winery is BC's largest exporter.
-Be sure to try their other wines as well, which include red and white table wines, and blueberry and raspberry fruit wines.
+Lulu Island Winery is the largest winery in Metro Vancouver and produces exceptional ice wine, a sweet, production-intensive wine that can only be produced in three countries.
+Canada’s ice wine is prized around the world and Lulu Island is BC’s largest exporter.
+They also produce red and white table wines along with blueberry and raspberry fruit wines.
 Tasting and winery tours are offered, and booking ahead is mandatory.

-Country Vines Winery at Richmond Country Farms offers grape-based wines that are available for tasting and purchasing in their tasting room.
-On nice days, guests are invited to enjoy a glass of wine out on the patio, which is situated in the heart of the farm.
+Country Vines Winery at Richmond Country Farms offers grape-based wines available for tasting and purchasing in their tasting room.
+On nice days, you can enjoy your drink on the patio, situated in the heart of the picturesque farm.

-In 2015, Richmond welcomed a new craft brewery, Fuggles & Warlock Craftworks.
-They produce adventurous brews with branding that has a distinct focus on “geek culture,” with references to video gaming and pop culture.
-Try their Bean Me Up Espresso Stout, Pixel Pils, Destiny IPA, and their award-winning The Last Strawberry Wit, which took home a bronze medal for Fruit or Field Beer at the 2016 Canadian Brewing Awards.
+Fuggles & Warlock Craftworks opened in 2015 with a mission to “Keep beer weird”.
+Their emphasis is on “geek culture” with references to video gaming and pop culture.
+Notable (and delicious) creations include their Bean Me Up Espresso Stout, Pixel Pils, Destiny IPA, and their award-winning The Last Strawberry Wit, which won a Fruit or Field Beer Bronze at the 2016 Canadian Brewing Awards.